From funding to personal support, we are here to help during your study and placements.

 Often students’ first placement is in the private, voluntary or independent sector with an organisation such as Barnardo’s, My Positive Future, or Age Concern.
 We give you plenty of support in preparing for your placement and visit you whilst you are there in order to see how things are going.
 In addition, you will be supported by qualified social work practitioners who have undertaken additional training to become practice educators.
 During your placement, you also have a chance to return to campus for skill development sessions where you can share experiences with tutors and other students.

 Then in your second placement, you may have the opportunity to work in a statutory setting, where you can learn more about the legal context of social work.
 As placements are across a large geographical area, and may require job-related travel, you may have to travel relatively long distances or find accommodation nearby in order to complete them.
 Some support is available for travel costs.
 Where possible, we try to match your placement to your interests – whether they are in youth offending, children and families intervention, mental health and safeguarding adults, or another area of social work.
 Other factors such as transportation and location are also taken into consideration.
 Again on this placement, you will have ample support from our placements team.

 In the past, we have had close dialogues between university staff and social care employers and received feedback that our degree is well-matched with employers’ priorities and is seen as being of high quality.
-This is among the reasons that our students have excellent employment rates – with 90% employed soon after graduating (CUG 2019).
+This is among the reasons that our students have excellent employment rates – with 100% employed or in further study 15 months after graduating (Discoveruni.gov.uk, Jan 2022).